 - To suppose that the Bible does not give us God's latest views treats Him as if He were a politician who takes one position at one time and another position at another time, according to what serves His advantage.
 Moreover, if His Word says that He opposes something, we cannot conclude that He now favors it without viewing His former opposition as a lie, for an all-knowing God has no room to change His mind.
 Truthfulness requires Him to express Himself in words as true tomorrow as they are today.

-- It is another violation of the first rule to seek any significance in the numerical values of letters (numerology), in the physical layout of the original text, in combinations of separated words or letters, in punctuation, or in any other coincidence.
+- It is another violation of the second rule to seek any significance in the numerical values of letters (numerology), in the physical layout of the original text, in combinations of separated words or letters, in punctuation, or in any other coincidence.
 In a best-selling book some years ago—Michael Drosnin's The Bible Code—the author assembles all the letters occurring at certain intervals and interprets them as prophecies, finding even a prophecy of Kennedy's assassination.54 But all this is sleight-of-hand to impress the naive.
 The same technique can be used to fabricate any message whatever.
 Many books of like nature appear on such Web sites as The Prophecy Club.

 3. The Rule of Context

 The context of a passage may supply clues to the correct interpretation.
 Such clues may even clarify a passage that otherwise would be obscure.
 An example is the Parable of the Mustard Seed: